 3. And be sparing with on-board flash

 It’s the in-built flash that mostly creates that cheap look.
-Turn it off and use other light sources (especially natural) for a more deft touch as above.
+Turn it off and use other light sources (especially natural) for a more deft touch.

 Generally , shoot with light behind you to show the subject the most clearly, side angles for more interesting shadows and shooting into it for a silhouette.